-Crimefighting with Cash: Sort of: the Kisugi sisters are filthy rich, and use their money to finance their thefts, help people when they can (and at least once this made them even richer), and to expose a sale of fake painting by paying for a squadron of F-15 to move them from New York to Japan and then exhibit them the next door from the fakes' sale.
+Crimefighting with Cash: Sort of: the Kisugi sisters are filthy rich, and use their money to finance their thefts, help people when they can (and at least once this made them even richer), and to expose a sale of fake painting by paying for a squadron of F-15 to move the real ones from New York to Japan and then exhibit them the next door from the fakes' sale.

 Cut Lex Luthor a Check: The Kisugi sisters could be very successful professional athletes in multiple disciplines, art critics, actresses, police officers and, in Ai's case, as a scientist, yet they only use these abilities to steal.